xBiggs/fightcade-api/README.md

 ## Example usage

-There a several examples provided in the source's TSDoc.
+There are several examples provided in the source's TSDoc.

 ```ts